How to fix Windows update error 0x80248007

 • Search for the patch using KB ID.
 For example: KB5030310.

-• Click on the Download button to save the .msu file (Microsoft update file).
+• Click the Download button to save the .msu (Microsoft update file).

 • Once the file is saved on the device, you can double-click on it to start the Installation process.